awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 1. In the **New Amazon Machine Image \(AMI\)** section, provide the following information:
    + **Amazon Machine Image ID** – Enter the AMI ID for the AMI that you want to use for this version\.
 You can find the AMI ID from the [ list of AMIs in the console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Images:sort=name)\.
 The AMI must exist in the US East \(N\.
 Virginia\) Region, and in your AWS Marketplace Seller account\.
    + **IAM access role ARN** – Enter the Amazon Resource Name \(ARN\) for an AWS Identity and Access Management \(IAM\) role that allows AWS Marketplace to gain access to your AMI\.
 For instructions on how to create the IAM role, see [Giving AWS Marketplace access to your AMI](#single-ami-marketplace-ami-access)\.
 Use the standard format for an IAM ARN, for example: *arn:aws:iam::123456789012:role/RoleName*\.
 The ARN must exist in your AWS Marketplace Seller account\.
-   + **OS user name** – For Linux\-based AMIs, enter the name of a user that can be used to sign into the instance\.
+   + **OS user name** – For Linux\-based AMIs, enter the name of a user that can be used to sign in to the instance\.
 We recommend using *ec2\-user*\.
-   + **Scanning port** – Enter the port number that can be used to log into the operating system: the SSH port for a Linux AMI or the RDP port for a Windows AMI\.
+   + **Scanning port** – Enter the port number that can be used to log in to the operating system: the SSH port for a Linux AMI or the RDP port for a Windows AMI\.

 1. If it is not already, expand the **Configuration settings to publish the AMI to the AWS Marketplace customer website** section, then provide the following information:
    + **Usage instructions** – Enter instructions for using the AMI or a link to more information about using the AMI\.
 For example: *To get started with the product, navigate to https://example\.com/usage\.htm\.*